johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   Define a list of sites, based on URL patterns, that are allowed to set cookies.
+URL patterns may be a single URL indicating that the site may use cookies on all top-level sites.
+Patterns may also be two URLs delimited by a comma.
+The first specifies the site that should be allowed to use cookies.
+The second specifies the top-level site that the first value should be applied on.
+If you use a pair of URLs, the first value in the pair supports * but the second value does not.
+Using * for the first value indicates that all sites may use cookies when the second URL is the top-level site.

 If you don't configure this policy, the global default value from the [DefaultCookiesSetting](#defaultcookiessetting) policy (if set) or the user's personal configuration is used for all sites.